chrismetz09/cnf12-hack/content/dev-prod-parity.md

 image: "img/william-daigneault-723419-unsplash.jpg"
 credit: "Photo by William Daigneault on Unsplash"
 thumbnail: "img/william-daigneault-723419-unsplash-tn.jpg"
+weight: "11"
 categories:
 - Demo
 ---
 ### Keep development, staging, and production as similar as possible

-Historically, there have been substantial gaps between development (a developer making live edits to a local [deploy](./codebase) of the CNF) and production (a running deploy of the CNF accessed by end users).
+Historically, there have been substantial gaps between development (a developer making live edits to a local [deploy](/codebase-talk) of the CNF) and production (a running deploy of the CNF accessed by end users).
 These gaps manifest in three areas:

 * **The time gap:** A developer may work on code that takes days, weeks, or even months to go into production.
 * **The personnel gap**: Developers write code, ops engineers deploy it.